Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Retrofit/2020-01-08-Retrofitting_Word_Vectors_to_Semantic_Lexicons.md

 ---

-This is a brief summary of paper for me to study and organize it, [Retrofitting Word Vectors to Semantic Lexicons.
-Faruqui et al. NAACL 2015](https://www.aclweb.org/anthology/N15-1184/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Retrofitting Word Vectors to Semantic Lexicons (Faruqui et al., NAACL 2015)](https://www.aclweb.org/anthology/N15-1184/) I read and studied.
 {% include MathJax.html %}